 Fraser Health's performance has remained relatively stable the past several years.
-The 2018/19 admission rate of 3,301 is below our target of 3,448.
+The 2019/20 year to date admission rate of 3,029 is below our target of 3,448.
 Of the FHA communities, nine (Agassiz-Harrison, Burnaby, Chilliwack, Hope, Langley, Maple Ridge, New Westminster, South Surrey/White Rock, and Tricities) are meeting target.
 We continue to examine opportunities to improve.